 Sun safety is an important issue in Australia and concerns about sun exposure have led to the development of a booming sunscreen industry, with many brands and various strengths available on the market today.
-But are commercial sunscreens the answer?

 The stats are staggering; two in three Australians will be diagnosed with skin cancer before age 70 and 81% of all new cases of cancer in Australia are skin cancer!
 The primary cause of skin cancer is over-exposure to Ultraviolet (UV) radiation from sunlight.